-Christmas trees are considered to be mildly toxic.
-The fir tree oils can irritating to the mouth and stomach, causing excessive drooling or vomiting.
+Christmas trees are considered to be mildly toxic to cats.
+The fir tree oils can be irritating to the mouth and stomach, causing excessive drooling or vomiting.
 The tree needles are not easily digested either; possibly causing GI irritation, vomiting, gastrointestinal obstruction or puncture.

-I would recommend confining your pets away from the tree when you are not home.
+Confining your pets away from the tree when you are not home is recommended.

 What to Look For